ilinsky/jquery-xpath/README.md

 jQuery XPath 2 plugin
 =============

-This plugin features full XPath 2.0 query language support for HTML and XML documents in all web browsers.
+This plugin is a fully featured XPath 2.0 query language.
+It supports both HTML and XML documents in all web browsers.
-It features DOM-agnostic XPath 2.0 engine [xpath2.js](https://github.com/ilinsky/xpath2.js) with internal strong XML Schema 1.1 data typing.
+It uses the DOM-agnostic XPath 2.0 engine [xpath2.js](https://github.com/ilinsky/xpath2.js) which internally supports a strong XML Schema 1.1 data typing.

 Usage
 -----------------

-Grab and include with your page ` jquery.xpath2.js ` or ` jquery.xpath2.min.js ` file.
+Download and include ` jquery.xpath2.js ` or ` jquery.xpath2.min.js ` file on your page.
-Note that the 'min' version lacks of detailed error messages and it is efficiently packed.
+Please be aware that the 'min' version does not have the detailed error messages that the ` jquery.xpath2.js ` has but has been efficiently minimised to reduce its file size.

 ```html
 <script type="text/javascript" src="jquery.xpath2.js"></script>